-Students should always let their supervisor and the academic administration team know when illness has impacted progress and if appropriate should apply for suspension of status or deferral of a milestone.
+Students should always let their supervisor and the academic administration team know when illness has impacted progress and if appropriate should apply for suspension of status or deferral of a milestone such as transfer or confirmation of status.

-The normal expectation is that students should be working full-time.
+The normal expectation is that students registered on a full-time course should be working full-time.
 Interpretation of what this means will vary but supervisors should ensure in all cases that students do not feel obliged to work beyond the legal maximum which applies to employees of the University i.e. a maximum average working week of 48 hours.
 Supervisors should also ensure that, in the interests of equal opportunities, they are reasonably flexible regarding hours, e.g. to ensure study can be compatible with having dependent children.
 At the same time, hours should be by prior agreement, and arrangements should not be so flexible as to allow students to think that they can habitually miss days or turn up late.